ATV (Australian TV station): News and current affairs

-10 News First is presented from ATV-10's Como Centre studios in South Yarra by Jennifer Keyte with sports presenter Stephen Quartermain and weather presenter Dr Adam Morgan.
+10 News Melbourne is presented from ATV-10's Como Centre studios in South Yarra by Jennifer Keyte with sports presenter Stephen Quartermain (Monday - Thursday) and Caty Price (Friday) and weather presenter Jayde Cotic.

 ATV-0's first news presenter was its news director, Brian Wright, before Barry McQueen took over regular news presenting duties.
 The station's initial news format on weeknights was a 45-minute bulletin starting at 6:15 pm, aimed at competing with the 30-minute bulletins offered by rival stations GTV-9 and HSV-7.
 The news format was changed a number of times, with the eventual adoption of the network's one-hour format in the early 1970s, and its take on the Eyewitness News format and brand in 1972, then presented by Geoff Raymond.

 The flagship weeknight bulletin was formerly presented by David Johnston, who was replaced by Mal Walden following his move to HSV-7 in 1996.
 Co-presenter Jennifer Hansen, who with Walden formed one of the longest-serving news duos in Australian television history, was replaced by Helen Kapalos in 2006.
 Walden became sole anchor in December 2012 following the network's decision not to renew Kapalos' contract a month beforehand.

-In February 2018, Brad McEwan announced his resignation from Network Ten to pursue other career opportunities.
+In February 2018, Brad McEwan announced his resignation from Network 10 to pursue other career opportunities.
 He finished with the network on Friday 27 April 2018.

 Previous fill-in presenters included Brad McEwan and George Donikian.

 Regular weekend bulletins from Melbourne were axed in the early 1990s in favour of a national bulletin from Sydney.
 However, localised editions of Ten Weekend News were reintroduced on Saturdays during the AFL season and presented by George Donikian, followed by a localised edition of Sports Tonight for Victoria.
 Permanent weekend bulletins were reintroduced in January 2011 (alongside a short-lived 6:30 pm bulletin on weeknights) but discontinued ten months later.

-As of September 2020, ATV-10 also oversees studio production of the Adelaide edition of 10 News First.
-Both bulletins are presented by Jennifer Keyte, combining local opt-outs for news, sport and weather with some shared content.
+From September 2020 to February 2023, ATV-10 also oversaw studio production of the Adelaide edition of 10 News.
+Both bulletins were presented by Jennifer Keyte, combining local opt-outs for news, sport and weather with some shared content from the two states.